A serious question: as a hotelier, are you in the business of managing rooms or managing guests?

 Property Management systems were built to manage room inventory and empower front line staff to manage guests.
 It does the job of managing inventory well.
 It’s designed for that function, and that function will always be important and have its own roadmap of needs for enhancement and improvements.
-That’s also why a PMS company will never be a CRM company.
+That’s also why a PMS company will never be a GDP company.
 They are very different systems, serving different people who perform different jobs.
-A CRM is purpose-built for guest data and relationship management.
+A GDP is purpose-built for guest data and relationship management.

 So, what are the core elements of a guest-centric platform?
 To do it right, we believe you need a specialized, integrated platform that combines three things: